-House expected to vote on updated anti-Semitism resolution today, after Dem infighting
+Pelosi says House will vote on all ‘forms of hatred,’ but resolution won't address Omar after party uproar

-Democrats are expected to introduce and hold a vote in the House on an updated anti-Semitism resolution on Thursday, after days of infighting within the Democratic Party over the particular language in the resolution and whether to specifically address controversial comments made by Minnesota Democratic Rep. Ilhan Omar.
+Speaker Nancy Pelosi said Thursday that Democrats plan to hold a vote in the House on opposing all “forms of hatred,” after days of infighting within the caucus led to the revision of language in a resolution originally intended to condemn anti-Semitism.

-A senior House Democratic source told Fox News the anti-Semitism resolution is expected to be introduced and voted on later Thursday, but said the text is still being finalized.
-Fox News is told the resolution is being drafted by Maryland Rep. Jamie Raskin and Louisiana Rep. Cedric Richmond.
+But Pelosi, during a press conference, said the resolution won’t single out Minnesota Democratic Rep. Ilhan Omar, who provoked the outcry over comments seen as anti-Semitic.

+“It’s not about her,” Pelosi said of Omar.
+“It’s about these forms of hatred.”

 RANK-AND-FILE DEMS REVOLT AGAINST PELOSI OVER RESOLUTION TO CONDEMN ANTI-SEMITISM

+Asked if Omar should apologize, Pelosi said, “It’s up to her to explain,” adding, “I do not believe that she understood the full weight of the words.”

+A senior House Democratic source told Fox News the resolution is expected to be introduced and voted on later Thursday, but said the text is still being finalized.
+Fox News is told the resolution is being drafted by Maryland Rep. Jamie Raskin and Louisiana Rep. Cedric Richmond, both Democrats.

-A Democratic source told Fox News on Wednesday that House Speaker Nancy Pelosi has been "taken aback" by the growing dissent and anger among rank-and-file Democrats over the resolution -- highlighting Pelosi's tenuous grip on control over the House and underscoring the growing power of the party's nascent far-left progressive wing.
+A Democratic source told Fox News on Wednesday that Pelosi has been "taken aback" by the growing dissent and anger among rank-and-file Democrats over the resolution -- highlighting Pelosi's tenuous grip on control over the House and underscoring the growing power of the party's nascent far-left progressive wing.

 Pelosi reportedly walked out of a meeting Wednesday with Democrat House members, setting down her microphone and telling attendees, “Well, if you're not going to listen to me, I’m done talking."